jgnewman/stateful-promise/README.md

 })
 ```

-#### `State#handle(promise [, err])`
+#### `State#handle(value [, err])`

-Allows you to pass a normal promise through in a way that takes full advantage of the system but doesn't take any other actions to manipulate the state.
-You should use this method when you don't need to make use of the value resolved by the promise.
+Allows you to pass a normal value through your chain in a way that takes full advantage of the stateful-promise system but doesn't take any other actions to manipulate the state.
+You should use this method when you don't need to make later use of the value resolved by the promise.

-- `promise` {Promise} The result of this promise is not trapped for you anywhere.
+- `value` {Any} The value passed through.
+I can be a promise but does not have to be.
 - `err` {Any} _Optional._ If provided, will override the error resulting from a promise rejection.

 Returns a Promise that resolves with the state.